HOW TO ROAD TRIP AUSTRALIA

 Then comes Wye River and Kennett River, both lovely family style spots, with small camp grounds, before the larger town of Apollo Bay (essential booking for these camp grounds, as they are busy in holiday periods).

 Apollo Bay has plenty to do, with near by waterfalls, calm beaches and plenty of seafood, cafes, the Great Ocean Road Brewhouse, a museum and accommodation options, also providing a perfect stop half way along the entire length of the Great Ocean Road.

 Continuing along, a drive an hour and a half further west are the Twelve Apostles, near the seaside beach town of Port Campbell.
 These rocks stacked in the sea along the jagged coastline are a tourist attraction for a reason, due to the spectacular natural sight, before heading for a meal or night stay at the nearby town Port Campbell.

 Port Campbell has accommodation options, hotels and this bed and breakfast , with short drives to some of the most stunning beaches and cliffs of the area.

-Finishing up is Lochard Gorge, a stunning beach enclosed by a gorge of natural rocks 3 minutes from the 12 Apostles.
+This part of the Great Ocean Road Australian road trip finishes at Lochard Gorge, a stunning beach enclosed by a gorge of natural rocks 3 minutes from the 12 Apostles.
 The smooth clear water of this bay is essential to the road trip list if you’re down this far along the Great Ocean Road.

 Last but not least is the formally named London Bridge, currently called London Arch.
 The bridge part of the naturally eroded rock collapsed in 1990